DeenAhmed/EKRoyals/README.md

 The website was tested on the following devices:

-- Apple MacBook Pro, Apple MacBook Air
+- Lenovo ideaPad,
-- iPhone X, iPhone 8, iPhone SE
+- HP elitebook
-- Huawei P30 Pro
+- iPhone 12 Pro, iPhone SE

 ### Browser compatability